attakei/the-slide/content/index.rst

 .. revealjs-notes::

-   We have introduced sphinx-revealjs, but what are the benefits?
+   I have introduced sphinx-revealjs, but what are the benefits?
    You can write presentations in the same way as documentation.
    You can embed a lot of content using Python through the Sphinx extension.
    You can manage the source of content in plain text, which makes it easier to manage in the repository.